javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 <p>The end</p>
 ```

 The call to `document.write(html)` writes the `html` into page "right here and now".
 The `html` string can be dynamically generated, so it's kind of flexible.
+We can use Javascript to create a full-fledged webpage and write it.

 The method comes from times when there were no DOM, no standards...
 Really old times.
 It still lives, because there are scripts using it.